 Surgical and interventional robotic systems have already made a significant impact.
 Just as the Intuitive Surgical da Vinci system has facilitated minimally-invasive therapies which previously could only be done invasively, the Hansen Magellan and Corindus systems have demonstrated the capability to perform interventional procedures with vastly decreased operator radiation exposure.
 They are joined by startup companies like Restore Surgical who are developing more compact, cost-effective, and workflow-compatible robotic solutions.

 We are now at the verge of expanding these technologies and truly realizing robot-assisted procedures, in which clinicians are given mechanical and navigational tools which allow certain actions or portions of the procedure to be performed autonomously, with a level of control only possible with robotics.

-Reducing Use of X-ray Image Navigation
+Reducing Use of X-ray Image Navigation in the Cath Lab

 Advanced forms of imaging with reduced dependence on ionizing radiation are becoming increasingly available.
 Navigation technologies like the Abbott MediGuide and Johnson & Johnson Carto leverage electromagnetic tracking, allowing improved 3-D visualization while also reducing dependence on fluoroscopy.
 Philips Medical recently completed a clinical study evaluating their Fiber Optic RealShape technology used to navigate interventional instruments using fiber optics.
 Startup companies including Centerline Biomedical, of which I am CTO, are expanding the reach of electromagnetic tracking to a wider range of vascular interventions as well as bridging the gap to these other interventional innovations.